meetc1213/ETL-Pipeline-Validation-Assessments/README.md

 # Vretta Data Analyst Interview Assessments

 Solutions to technical interview assessments for a Data Analyst position at Vretta, covering ETL pipeline design and data validation.
-Each problem is solved in Python and documented with a written report.
+Each problem is solved in Python and accompanied by a written report covering the approach, methodology, assumptions, and findings.
+Both can be found together in the respective assessment folder.

 ---